Gabriel Rosenstock

 Gabriel Rosenstock (born 29 September 1949) is an Irish writer who works chiefly in the Irish language.
-A member of Aosdána, he is poet, playwright, haikuist, tankaist, essayist, and author/translator of over 180 books, mostly in Irish.
+A member of Aosdána, he is a poet, playwright, haikuist, tankaist, essayist, and author/translator of over 180 books, mostly in Irish.
 Born in Kilfinane, County Limerick, he currently resides in Dublin.

 Biography

 Rosenstock's father George was a doctor and writer from Schleswig-Holstein, Germany, who served as a medical officer with the Wehrmacht in World War II.
 His mother was a nurse from County Galway.
 Gabriel was the third of six children and the first born in Ireland.
 He was educated locally in Kilfinane, then in Mount Sackville, County Dublin.